The Most Common Billing & Coding Errors And How to Prevent Them

 An error in medical billing is usually something along the lines of data entry or typing errors.
 The problem is that a mistake in medical billing can make the difference between a payment being made – or not.
 Simple mistakes are easy to make; a human error has to be allowed for, but lost fees can really drain the finances of a healthcare facility, and it’s up to the medical billers working hard to keep the mistakes to a minimum.
 Along with this, effective communication can go a long way to ensuring these mistakes are stopped in their tracks before they even become a problem.

 Incorrect Procedure Codes

 Just one miss of the right key can mean a different procedure is entered as a code in the system.
 It can also happen if documentation is incorrectly coded before it gets to the medical billing department.
-If you notice that your hospital is receiving claims back more frequently than expected because of the codes being incorrectly input, there’s a chance that your staff isn’t following the right rules on coding.
-It’s essential to prevent this, so you need to continue with coding training for staff so that the correct codes are entered in the first place.
+If you notice that your practice is receiving claims back more frequently than expected because of the codes being incorrectly input, there’s a chance that your staff isn’t following the right coding rules.
 Being aware of accurate coding is vital for fewer mistakes.

 Problems can happen quickly if diagnosis codes are not correctly linked to the CPT – Current Procedural Terminology – resulting in claim denials or payment delays.
 This isn’t always a coding employee error, either.
 If a physician hasn’t provided the proper diagnosis information, this miscommunication can cause the problem.
 It’s for this reason that it is so crucial for physicians to provide the right codes at all times.